IPad Pro (5th generation): Hardware

-The fifth generation iPad Pro uses an Apple M1 SoC, which is the first iPad not based on a customary A-series processor.
+The fifth generation iPad Pro uses an Apple M1 SoC, which is the first iPad to utilize an M-series processor (found on the first Apple silicon Mac desktops and notebooks released in the late 2020) rather than an A-series processor.
 The M1 features an eight-core CPU in a hybrid configuration with four high-performance and four high-efficiency cores, an eight-core GPU, and a 16-core Neural Engine.
-The cellular model supports mmWave 5G and allows speed up to 4 Gbit/s in ideal conditions.
+The cellular model supports mmWave 5G and allows speeds up to 4 Gbit/s in ideal conditions.
 Internal storage options include 128 GB, 256 GB, 512 GB, 1 TB and 2 TB.
-The 128, 256, and 512 GB versions includes 8 GB of RAM, while the 1 and 2 TB versions are bundled with 16 GB of RAM.
+The 128, 256, and 512 GB versions includes 8 GB of RAM, while the 1 and 2 TB versions include 16 GB of RAM.

 The fifth generation iPad Pro debuted support of Thunderbolt 3 and USB4 with its USB-C port.
 The latter can transfer data at up to 40 gigabits per second and can be used to connect external displays, such as the Pro Display XDR.
 The 11-inch model has a Liquid Retina display with a peak brightness at 600 nits, which is the same as the 11-inch model of the 3rd and 4th generations.
-The 12.9-inch model, in contrasts, boasts mini LED HDR display called the Liquid Retina XDR display built in with a 1,000,000:1 contrast ratio, full screen brightness of 1,000 nits and a peak brightness of 1,600 nits (HDR).
+The 12.9-inch model, in contrast, boasts a mini LED HDR display called the Liquid Retina XDR display built in with a 1,000,000:1 contrast ratio, full-screen brightness of 1,000 nits and a peak brightness of 1,600 nits (HDR).
 Both models support True Tone, ProMotion, 120 Hz variable refresh rate, and P3 wide color gamut.

 It supports a dual camera system in the back.
-In addition to a 12 MP wide camera with an aperture of ƒ/1.8, and another 10 MP ultra-wide camera with a ƒ/2.4 aperture and a 125º field of view.
+In addition to a 12 MP wide camera with an aperture of ƒ/1.8, it has a 10 MP ultra-wide camera with a ƒ/2.4 aperture and a 125º field of view.
 A brighter True Tone flash is also included.
-It features an ultra-wide 12 MP 122º-field front-facing camera that enables Apple's "Center Stage" technology, which pinpoints the positions of the users and automatically tracks the camera view accordingly to perspectivally centers them.
+It features an ultra-wide 12 MP 122º-field front-facing camera that enables Apple's "Center Stage" technology, which pinpoints the positions of the users and automatically tracks the camera view accordingly, to perspectivally center them.
 The Wide Cameras can record videos at up to 4K and 60 frames per second.
 All cameras have Smart HDR 3, the same HDR technology present in the iPhone 12 series.
-It includes the same sensors as their predecessors: Face ID, Lidar, three-axis gyroscope, accelerometer, barometer, and an ambient light sensor.
+It includes the same sensors as their predecessors: Face ID, lidar, three-axis gyroscope, accelerometer, barometer, and an ambient light sensor.

 Accessories

 In addition to the second generation Apple Pencil, the Smart Keyboard Folio, and the Magic Keyboard, the fifth-generation iPad Pro supports third-party external accessories such as game controllers (Sony's PlayStation and Microsoft's Xbox controllers).

-Apple's fifth-generation iPad Pro can also be used with many other peripherals that transform it into a versatile computer.
-As such a wide range of USB-C accessories like USB-C hubs and USB-C docks.
+Apple's fifth-generation iPad Pro can also be used with many other peripherals that transform it into a versatile computer, such as a wide range of USB-C accessories, including USB-C hubs and USB-C docks.